Terminus-Project/Terminus-Bot/README.md

 * ROULETTE - Pull the trigger.
 You have a 5/6 chance of surviving.

+### RPN

+Reverse Polish notation (postfix) calculator.

+Operators:

+* +, add - Add the two top stack values.
+* -, sub - Subtract the two top stack values.
+* \*, mul - Multiply the two top stack values.
+* \**, exp - Raise one top stack value to the power of the one below it.
+* %, mod - Perform modulus divsion on the two top stack values.
+* p - Print the top stack value.
+* f - Print the full stack.

 ### RSS

 Automatically check RSS and ATOM feeds and post updates to channels.